jordan-rash/tsnet-httpserver/README.md

 | funnel     | bool   | false   | false    |

 > Recommended that you use a pre-authorized tailscale key and tag it with "tag:wasmcloud" or something similiar
+>
+> In order for funnel to work, you must ensure the [nodeAttr](https://tailscale.com/kb/1223/tailscale-funnel/#node-attribute-required) is set

 Once you actor has been successfully linked, you should see the `hostname` appear in your Tailscale admin console.